-Dr Emma Patchwood shares some advice on coping with anxiety and ways to support yourself.
+Dr Emma Patchwood, a research psychologist, shares some advice on coping with anxiety and ways to support yourself.

 In the proposed study it will be investigated if the Geriatric Anxiety Inventory (GAI) is suitable for use in stroke survivors aged 65 years and older, who are undergoing inpatient rehabilitation.